Vivian Campbell: Whitesnake

 In 1987, Campbell joined English hard rock group Whitesnake, who had recently recorded their album Whitesnake.
 Lead singer David Coverdale, who had fired all other members of the band during the recording process, was putting together a new line-up and along with Campbell, they recruited guitarist Adrian Vandenberg, bassist Rudy Sarzo and drummer Tommy Aldridge.
 The first time the bandmembers all met each other was at the music video shoot for "Still of the Night".
 This new line-up appeared in all promotional materials for the aforementioned album despite not playing on any of the songs.
 Campbell, however, did re-record the guitar solo for the single release of "Give Me All Your Love".

 During the supporting tour for the band's self-titled album, Campbell's wife was barred from traveling with the group, due to strife between her and Coverdale's wife Tawny Kitaen; this caused friction between Campbell and Coverdale.
 After the tour ended, the latter informed the rest of the band that the next Whitesnake album would be written by him and Adrian Vandenberg alone.
-Vandenberg, for his part, didn't want Campbell in the band and sought to be Whitesnake's sole guitarist.
+Vandenberg, for his part, did not want Campbell in the band and sought to be Whitesnake's sole guitarist.
 Campbell later remarked: "I knew deep inside that this wasn't a band I would last in for too long."
-Eventually Campbell was informed by Whitesnake's tour manager that he'd been fired.
+Eventually Campbell was informed by Whitesnake's tour manager that he had been fired.
 He officially exited Whitesnake in December 1988, with David Coverdale citing musical differences.

 Campbell's relationship with Coverdale remained strained for many years after his departure, due to the way Coverdale handled his firing.
-It wasn't until 2008, when Def Leppard and Whitesnake toured together, that Campbell and Coverdale were able to sort out their past differences.
+It was not until 2008, when Def Leppard and Whitesnake toured together, that Campbell and Coverdale were able to sort out their past differences.
 Campbell remarked: "David was very apologetic, and pointed out that he was in this bad relationship, living in an ivory tower, having people do things instead of doing those things by himself. — All this belongs in the past.
 We are all good now."
 In 2015, Campbell joined Whitesnake on stage for a performance of "Still of the Night" in Sheffield, England.
-Campbell has stated, that he doesn't consider Whitesnake an important part of his career: "We were all great individually, but that lineup with those musicians never really gelled.
+Campbell has stated, that he does not consider Whitesnake an important part of his career: "We were all great individually, but that lineup with those musicians never really gelled.
 It was fun at the time, and I was flattered to have been invited to be a part of the band, but it doesn't mean an awful lot to me from a musical point of view."